 If your home is more than 40 years old or your electrical system does not seem to be able to keep up with your energy needs, you may benefit from whole-home rewiring to update your electrical system.
 Rewiring your home can bring it up to code for sale, since outdated systems sometimes don’t comply with safety regulations.
 Rewiring will also make your home safer and more able to meet your modern needs for electricity.

-Signs that you should rewire your home:
+Signs that you should have an electrician rewire your home:

 - Flickering lights

 - Frequently tripped breakers or blown fuses

 - Singed outlets

 - An inadequate amount of outlets and switches for your needs